 Nottinghamshire First Class Debut – 29 May 2011 v Worcestershire (a)

-Despite his obvious disappointment at not getting the extra run, Riki Wessels’ innings of 199 at Hove last season was amongst the most stylish ever scored by a Nottinghamshire player.
+His disappointment was tangible, coming on the back of a fine individual season in 2012 where his career-best innings of 199 at Hove was amongst the most stylish ever scored by a Nottinghamshire player.

-Riki’s career-best score – and third first class century of the season - helped his side to a rare victory on the south coast and confirmed the belief that the wicket-keeper / batsman has become a very useful addition to the Trent Bridge ranks.
+Not only did it help Notts to a rare victory on the south coast, it also confirmed the belief that the wicket-keeper/batsman has become a very useful addition to the Trent Bridge ranks.

 Son of Kepler Wessels, the former Test batsman who appeared for both Australia and South Africa, Riki’s first spell in county cricket was with Northamptonshire where he played from 2005-2009.

-Riki will have a key role to play in all three formats if Nottinghamshire are to challenge for silverware in 2013.
+Despite the disappointment of missing out on Nottinghamshire’s YB40 win at Lord’s last September, he remains a powerful and stylish hitter in white ball cricket and will have a key role to play in all three formats if Nottinghamshire are to challenge for silverware in 2014.